 Talk to an Attorney

-The earlier you talk to an attorney about your case, the less work you may have to do.
+The earlier you talk to a Fayetteville AR personal injury lawyer about your case, the less work you may have to do.
 An attorney can go to the scene, have pictures taken, find security footage, and look for witnesses to the accident.
 If you were too injured to go back to the scene and do the legwork, your attorney can help coordinate evidence gathering and investigation and help ensure that the evidence is as clear and professional as possible.

 Suing for a Slip and Fall on an Icy Sidewalk in Arkansas